Geoma183/GeoRAG-Qinhang/README.md

 # 5. Run full RAG-based QA using an LLM
 python src/4_rag_generation.py
-▶️ Or explore the end-to-end process in the Jupyter notebook: notebooks/demo_workflow.ipynb

 🔁 How to Adapt to Other Regions
 This system can be adapted to other metallogenic belts or geoscientific domains (e.g., Tianshan, Qilian) by: